VowpalWabbit/coba/docs/source/environments_101.rst

 examples below.
 All available filters can be seen in the API Reference.

 .. code-block:: python

     from coba.environments import Environments, ArffSource

     #this single lines takes a single synthetic environment and turns it into three
     #environments with the same three interactions shuffled into different orders.
     Environments.from_linear_synthetic(n_interactions=1000).shuffle([1,2,3])

     #This builds on the above example but creates 30 environments via shuffling and then turns
     #the continuous rewards of the linear environment into binary rewards where the max reward
     #in each interaction has a value of 1 and all other rewards have a value of 0.
 Binarizing
-    #rewards is useful for interpretting performance as the % of times the best action is picked.
+    #rewards is useful for interpreting performance as the % of times the best action is picked.
     Environments.from_linear_synthetic(n_interactions=1000).shuffle(range(30)).binary()

     #when working with real world data sets often times we have features on wildly different scales
     #or we may have to deal with missing data.
 When these are our problems we can impute and scale.
     Environments.from_supervised(ArffSource("my_data.arff.gz")).impute("mean",1000).scale(shift="med",scale="iqr",using=1000).shuffle([1,2,3]).take(3000)

     #For very lage datasets shuffling and then taking can be problematic because shuffle requires all data to be loaded into memory.
-    #To help with this Coba also provides resevoir sampling.
+    #To help with this Coba also provides reservoir sampling.
 This technique is a combination of take and shuffle and doesn't require
     #full data sets to be loaded into memory.
     Environments.from_supervised(ArffSource("my_data.arff.gz")).impute("mean",1000).scale(shift="med",scale="iqr",using=1000).reservoir(3000,[1,2,3])

 Conclusion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~